 When taken in high doses, Noopept can cause:

-To avoid Noopept induced headaches, I suggest stacking it with choline, but more on that in the next section.
+To avoid Noopept induced headaches, it might be effective to stack it with choline, but more on that in the next section.

 Noopept should also not interfere with any medications you may be taking, but practice caution and consult your doctor before use.